jrsr5599/Module-3/README.md

 * Coding with Javascript for Dummies book.

 * Google Search on password generator codes.
+Used t-starkw as a guide to the code.

 ## Assets